Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 Can I use multiple search APIs in the same agent?

 Yes.
 MCP makes it a config change.
-Many production agents combine providers: Firecrawl for full-content retrieval, Exa for semantic queries, Tavily for LangChain workflows.
+Many production agents combine providers: Firecrawl for full-content retrieval, Exa for semantic queries, Brave for a large independent keyword index.
 There's no architectural cost to running two or three search providers in parallel.

 What's the difference between MCP and a regular API call?